SabraTech/Raven-Messenger/README.md

 Connect however you want.
 Send a text message, share a photo.
 Raven is free, fast, and secure.

+# Install

+You can try Raven now on your phone ([click to download the APK](https://github.com/SabraTech/Bot-Assistant-Messenger/blob/master/DocData/Raven-1.0.apk?raw=true))

 # Features
 1. Signin, Signout and Register
     - Register: allow user register a new account with email and password.